UTD-FAST-Lab/Featured-Bench-Artifacts/README.md

 ```
 After all the experiments are completed, the results will be saved in the `results` and `reports` directories as
 described in the [_Fuzz the Benchmark Programs_](#fuzz-the-benchmark-programs) section.

+Additionally, we provide a Jupyter notebook, `code/experiments/analyze.ipynb`.
+This notebook requires the csv reports in `data/results` as input.
+It generates figures 7 and 8 for Research Question 2 (RQ2).

+And that's it!
+Thank you so much for your service as an artifact evaluator!